Site icon Our Breathing Planet

 Tiger Shark Distribution, Habitat, and Ecology

-The exception to this is its lack of presence in the Mediterranean Sea.
-Some areas of the world do seem to show greater presences, however.
+The exception to this pattern of habitation remains its lack of presence in the Mediterranean Sea.
+A few areas of the world do seem to show greater presences, however.
 Some of these include the Caribbean Sea, the Gulf of Mexico, and offshore of Australia, Indonesia, China, Africa, and India.

-Yet, within that vast expanse of seas and oceans, this biological marvel displays a distinct preference regarding its choice of habitat.
-That’s true since it mainly, though, not exclusively appears relatively close to the coastline.
+Yet, within that vast expanse of numereous seas and oceans, this true biological marvel displays a distinct preference regarding its choice of habitat.
+That’s true since the fish mainly, though, not exclusively appears relatively close to the coastline.
 It even approaches the shore after prey.

-Even when somewhat near the shore, however, it generally prefers relatively deep waters.
+Even when it does appear somewhat near the shore, however, it generally prefers relatively deep waters.
 These regions also typically coincide with the presence of reef systems.
-Although the animal usually stays at moderate levels, it’s been spotted at depths up to 3,000 ft (914 m).
+Although the animal usually stays at relatively moderate levels, it’s been spotted at depths up to 3,000 ft (914 m).

 Species Sharing Its Range